Sahrawi Arab Democratic Republic–United States relations

-The Sahrawi Arab Democratic Republic and the United States do not have diplomatic relations as the United States since 2020 with the signing of the Israel–Morocco normalization agreement as part of the Abraham Accords recognized the region of Western Sahara as part of Morocco and the annexation of Western Sahara making it the first country to do so.
+The Sahrawi Arab Democratic Republic and the United States do not have diplomatic relations since 2020, as the US, with the signing of the Israel–Morocco normalization agreement as part of the Abraham Accords, recognized the region of Western Sahara as part of Morocco and the annexation of Western Sahara, making it the first country to do so.
 Prior to 2020, the informal position of the United States was supporting Morocco's claim to Western Sahara under autonomy for the SADR without formally recognizing Morocco's annexation.
 The United States has often mediated proposals for both sides to find an amicable solution to the conflict mostly through the United Nations.

 History

+President Mohamed Abdelaziz and US Congressman Ted Poe in 2005.

 The SADR declared independence from Spain in 1976 and has since been engaged in a territorial dispute with Morocco.

 Carter administration

 In 1978, Jimmy Carter suspended arms sales to Morocco with the pretext being that Morocco had broken the terms of a bilateral military agreement signed in 1960 prohibiting the use of U.S. weapons outside internationally recognized borders.
 According to The New York Times, the agreement of which was never publicly disclosed.
 However, the administration in January informed Congress of its intention to resume arms sales to the Moroccans by selling aircraft and helicopters for use in the conflict.
 In the fall of 1977, a Moroccan delegation came to Washington with a list of arms that it wanted to purchase.
 The Moroccans had been warning the United States about the Soviet Union's role in North Africa and urged the United States to become more actively involved as did Saudi Arabia and Iran over the Soviet Union's and Cuba's growing influence in the civil wars in Angola and Ethiopia.
 The decision to do so came in response to tension with then-King Hassan II who was angry over the lack of strong support from the U.S. in the conflict.
 Hassan acted as an intermediary between Egypt and Israel in 1977 before Egyptian President Anwar Sadat's trip to Jerusalem and refused to accept the Egypt–Israel peace treaty brokered by the Carter administration.
 And was irritated at the failure of the United States to reciprocate Moroccan military support for Zaire when it was attacked from Angola by former Katangan gendarmes.
 But American officials were wary of being involved further as Algeria was receiving support from the Soviet Union.

 In August 1979, the administration considered selling more arms to the Moroccans, but several of Carter's advisors were split on the policy.
 The decision to sell the arms was approved on October 22 while also encouraging peace talks between the warring sides, but the U.S. would not have a direct role in any talks.